My finances, my projects, my life

 Is it better to buy or rent one’s home?

 The baby-boomer generations may have grown wealthy in many countries thanks to a surging residential property market, but today the question of whether it’s better to rent or buy is less clear-cut.
-While buying a property comes with the potential for capital growth, it can also entail heavy costs and is inflexible – for instance, if one needs to move for work.
+While buying a property comes with the potential for growth in its value, it can also entail heavy costs and is inflexible – for instance, if one needs to move for work.
 Renters who save judiciously may find themselves in a similar financial position to homeowners.
-So, is it better to buy or rent one’s home?
+So is it better to buy or rent one’s home?

-Most housing markets across Europe have seen strong growth in recent years, particularly in countries such as Luxembourg, Ireland and the UK, but even in traditionally slow-moving markets such as Germany.
-In Luxembourg, house and apartment prices increased by 140% between 2010 and 2022, according to Eurostat, with only Estonia (199%) and Hungary (174%) seeing bigger increases in the EU.
+Most housing markets across Europe have seen strong growth in recent years, particularly countries such as Luxembourg, Ireland and the UK, but even in traditionally slow-moving markets such as Germany.
+In Luxembourg, house and apartment prices increased by 140% between 2010 and 2022, according to Eurostat, with only Estonia (199%) and Hungary (174%) among EU countries seeing bigger increases.

-But since interest rates began to rise in 2022, owner-occupiers and other home-owners have found that price growth has slowed and, in some countries, gone into reverse.
-After more than a decade of vigorous growth, residential property prices in Luxembourg fell by 6.2% over the 12 months to June 2023.
+But since interest rates began to rise in 2022, owner-occupiers and other homeowners have found that price growth has slowed and, in some countries, gone into reverse.
+After more than a decade of vigorous growth, residential property prices in Luxembourg fell by 14.4% year on year in the fourth quarter of 2023.
 Across the eurozone prices are forecast to drop by as much as 8% over 2023 and 2024, according to a study by insurer Allianz.
 It has suddenly become apparent that continuing growth in home prices is not guaranteed.

 Taking account of the costs